dCache/dcache-book2/config-info-provider.md

       10:03:13 ERROR 503: Unable to contact the info cell.
 Please ensure the info cel l is running..

-This means that the CELL-INFO service is not running.
-Follow the instructions for starting the CELL-INFO service given above.
+This means that the `info` service is not running.
+Follow the instructions for starting the `info` service given above.

-Configuring the info provider
+CONFIGURING THE INFO PROVIDER
 =============================

-In the directory `` you will find the file `info-provider.xml`.
+In the directory **/etc/dcache** you will find the file **info-provider.xml**.
 This file is where you configure the info-provider.
-It provides information that is difficult or impossible to obtain from the running DCACHE directly.
+It provides information that is difficult or impossible to obtain from the running dCache directly.

-You must edit the `info-provider.xml` to customise its content to match your DCACHE instance.
+You must edit the **info-provider.xml** to customise its content to match your dCache instance.
 In some places, the file contains place-holder values.
-These place-holder values must be changed to the correct values for your DCACHE instance.
+These place-holder values must be changed to the correct values for your dCache instance.

 > **Important**
 >